Ebiḫ

 Ebiḫ (Ebih) was a Mesopotamian god presumed to represent the Hamrin Mountains.
 It has been suggested that while such an approach was not the norm in Mesopotamian religion, no difference existed between the deity and the associated location in his case.
 It is possible that he was depicted either in a non-anthropomorphic or only partially anthropomorphic form.
 He appears in theophoric names from the Diyala area, Nuzi and Mari from between the Early Dynastic and Old Babylonian periods, and in later Middle Assyrian ones from Assyria.
 He was also actively venerated in Assur in the Neo-Assyrian period, and appears in a number of royal Tākultu rituals both as a mountain and as a personified deity.

 The defeat of Ebiḫ at the hands of the goddess Inanna is described in the myth Inanna and Ebiḫ.
-Various interpretations of the narrative have been advanced, with individual authors seeing it as royal propaganda of the Akkadian empire, as a critique of its conquests, or as a narrative focused on typical literary narrative lacking such political undertones.
+Various interpretations of the narrative have been advanced, with individual authors seeing it as royal propaganda of the Akkadian empire, as a critique of its conquests, or as a narrative focused on typical literary motifs, lacking political undertones.
 Possible references to Ebiḫ's defeat have been identified in other literary compositions, in god lists, and on cylinder seals.